Once Upon a Time in Hollywood: Plot

-Returning to Los Angeles on August 8, 1969, Dalton and Booth go out for drinks to commemorate their time together, then go back to Dalton's house.
-Meanwhile, Tate and Sebring go out for dinner with friends, then return to Tate's house.
-Booth smokes an LSD-laced cigarette purchased earlier and takes Brandy for a walk while Dalton prepares drinks.
-"Tex", "Sadie", "Katie", and "Flowerchild" arrive outside in preparation to murder everyone in Tate's house, but Dalton hears the car's muffler and orders them off the street.
-Recognizing him, the four change their plans and decide to kill him instead, after "Sadie" reasons that Hollywood has "taught them to murder".
-"Flowerchild" deserts them, speeding off with their car.
+Returning to Los Angeles on August 8, 1969, Dalton and Booth go drinking to commemorate their time together.
+Returning to Dalton's house, Booth smokes an acid-laced cigarette and takes Brandy for a walk, while Dalton makes margaritas.
+Manson's followers Tex, Sadie, Katie and Flowerchild arrive to murder the Tate house occupants.
+Hearing a car's loud muffler, an enraged Dalton orders the group off the private street.
+Recognizing him, the family members decide to kill him instead, when Sadie reasons that through shows such as Dalton's, Hollywood has "taught them to murder".